 - 1/3 cup turbinado sugar + extra for sprinkling on top

-- ¾ cup blueberries, rinsed and tossed in flour plus about 3 tablespoons extra for sprinkling on top
+- ¾ cup fresh or frozen blueberries, rinsed, slightly wet & tossed in 1 tablespoon flour plus 2 tablespoon extra blueberries for sprinkling on top

 - crushed slivered almonds, for sprinkling on top, about 1 tablespoon or to taste